lili7h/mac-toys/README.md

   - Your SteamID64 should look something like '76561198071482715' and can be found on any steam profile lookup website
   - Your IGN should be as people will see it in TF2

+This app is confirmed working with at least one Satisfyer and at least one Lovense toy.

 ## Usage

 - Clone this repository into a good folder (like your Documents)
 - Start the MAC client-backend binary
 - Move into the MAC Toys directory in Powershell/bash
+- Modify the `config.toml` file!
+  - At the very least, you need to fill out the 'in_game_name' and 'steamid_64' fields.
+  - Feel free to modify any other values to your hearts desire.
+  - Avoid: setting intensity values above 1 or below 0, as they will do nothing
 - Run `poetry install` to install the python dependencies
 - Run `poetry shell` to enter the virtual environment
 - Run `python main.py` to begin the program.
-  - Enter your in game name when prompted
-  - Enter your Steam ID64 when prompted
   - Vibration should start within 5s!

 ## Rules